 For now, however, let me just make the point that this is only the first Sabbath millennium of seven, leading to the great creation jubilee.
 All of creation presently groans in travail awaiting the manifestation of the sons of God (Rom.
 8:19).
 The sons of God will manifest first, followed by the church, and finally all of creation will be freed into the glorious liberty of the children of God.
 But every man in his own order, as Paul says.

 The creation itself, I believe, will be set free by the law of jubilee after 1000 jubilee have passed.
 This will be 50,000 years of legal time, but only 49,000 years of chronology (1000×49).
 This is the jubilee on the creation level, which is the highest and most far-reaching level it will affect all of creation.

 Jesus’ parable of forgiveness

 A certain king had a servant who owed him 10,000 talents, a huge debt.
 When it came time to foreclose on the debt (after 490 days) the servant begged f0r mercy, and the king forgave the debt.
-However, that same servant then confronted his neighbor who owed him a small amount of money.
-The neighbor begged for mercy, but the man would not forgive the debt.
-Instead, he threw his neighbor into prison and sold his family into bondage to pay the debt.
+However, that same servant then confronted his neighbour who owed him a small amount of money.
+The neighbour begged for mercy, but the man would not forgive the debt.
+Instead, he threw his neighbour into prison and sold his family into bondage to pay the debt.